-For Boys and their Parents
+For Youth and their Families

 We have an active Cub Scout program, with Pack meetings every month, Den meetings and other experiences throughout the year.
 We encourage attendance at as many activities as possible.
-Some activities can help the boys advance through the Cub Scout ranks or earn belt loops and badges.
+Some activities can help the youth advance through the Cub Scout ranks or earn belt loops and badges.

-includes Boys Life Magazine Subscription $85
+June 2018 – June 2019 includes Boys Life Magazine Subscription $85

 Click here for Uniform Information.